GSA/digitalgov.gov/content/posts/2016/03/2016-03-23-the-data-briefing-three-significant-events-in-federal-open-data-this-past-week.md

 2. The Department of Veterans Affairs (VA) is introducing a new agile development framework to help in building IT applications faster and more effectively.
 The &#8220;Veteran-focused Integration Process&#8221; (VIP) will use <a href="https://en.wikipedia.org/wiki/Scrum_%28software_development%29" target="_blank">Scrum</a> which is an iterative and agile process to build software applications.
 According to a <a href="http://www.blogs.va.gov/VAntage/25718/giving-veterans-the-vip-treatment-through-it-development/" target="_blank">VA blog post</a>, VIP will reduce the number of documents and decision processes needed to create the software while security will be introduced earlier into the application building process.

 3. {{< legacy-img-right src="2014/05/250-x-346-Keep-Calm-and-Open-Data-American-Flag-Statue-of-Lady-Liberty.jpg" alt="Meme: Keep Calm and Open Data over an American flag" >}}The Department of Homeland Security (DHS) released 275 datasets through the <a href="https://hifld-dhs-gii.opendata.arcgis.com/" target="_blank">Homeland Infrastructure Foundation-Level Data Working Group (HIFLD)</a>.
 These datasets provide valuable mapping information for disaster officials and first responders.
 It is also hoped innovators can create startups around the DHS data.
 One example is a mobile app that can display alternative fueling stations for use during emergencies and to help city planners prepare for emergencies.

-***

 _*API – Application Programming Interface.
 How software programs and databases share data and functions with each other.
-Check out <a href="{{< link "2013-04-30-apis-in-government.md" >}}" target="_blank">APIs in Government</a> for more information._
+Check out <a href="{{< link "2013-04-30-apis-in-government.md" >}}">APIs in Government</a> for more information._

+***

 _(All references to specific brands and/or companies are used only for illustrative purposes and do not imply endorsement by the U.S. federal government or any federal government agency.)_